abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

   {% asset "deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide/image_9.png" alt="Screenshot of Cloud CDN" %}
 </div>

-If we click that button and then select one of our Ingresses, we'll see this screen with some opaque choices for selecting "backend services"[^15]:
+If we click that button and then select one of our Ingresses, we'll see this screen with some opaque choices for selecting "backend services"[^backend-service-cli]:

-[^15]:
+[^backend-service-cli]:
     These backend services are added as an annotation to the Ingress, so we can also list them from the CLI with

     ```console